moj-analytical-services/user-guidance/source/documentation/airflow.md

 - Select **Use this template**.
 - Fill in the form:
    - Owner: `moj-analytical-services`
-   - Name: The name of your pipeline prefixied with `airflow-`, for example, `airflow-my-pipeline`
+   - Name: The name of your repo prefixied with `airflow-`, for example, `airflow-my-repo`
    - Privacy: Internal (refer to the [public, internal and private repositories](github.html#public-internal-and-private-repositories) section)
 - Select **Create repository from template**.